 PO 1.
-Write a personal narrative that:
+Write a reflective personal narrative that:

-- a. describes a sequence of events, focusing on one incident experienced by the author - b. sets scenes and incidents in specific times and places - c. describes with specific details the sights, sounds and smells of the scenes - d. uses figurative language (e.g., simile, metaphor, personification)
+- a. describes a sequence of events, communicating the significance of the events to the audience - b. sets scenes and incidents in specific times and places - c. describes with specific details the sights, sounds, and smells of the scenes - d. describes with specific details the actions, movements, gestures, and feelings of the characters - e. uses interior monologue - f. uses figurative language (e.g., simile, metaphor, personification)